Who is a Credit Analysis

 Credit Analysis refers to studying the credit-worthiness of a borrower – it could be a large or a small firm or even an individual.
 For instance, this sort of analysis could be required by a bank when it needs to examine whether a loan would be repaid by a borrower, or by a financial investor who needs to check whether a corporation would honor the interest and principal repayment on bonds issued by it.
 Process of Credit Analysis

-• Firstly, credit analysts check the historical records of the borrower, the market reputation or any negative news flows to assess the repayment capability.
+• Firstly, credit analysts check the historical records of the borrower, the market reputation or any negative news flow to assess the repayment capability.

-• Next, in order to perform effective credit analysis, the analyst should essentially be skilled at studying the financial statements of a firm, and analyzing the ratios inferred from the statements.
+• Next, in order to perform effective credit analysis, the analyst should essentially be skilled at studying the financial statements of a firm and analysing the ratios inferred from the statements.

 • Further, the analyst also needs to check whether the borrower will have sufficient free cash flows to honor his obligations.

 • And finally, the analyst uses statistical tools to assign a risk rating to the borrower and also checks the amount of potential loss to the lender in the event of default.
 Credit Analysts can find opportunities in:

 • Credit Departments of lending companies such as NBFC

 • Credit Rating companies

 • The minimum educational requirement is a bachelor's degree in finance, accounting.

 • Knowledge of statistics, economics, ratio analysis, etc. is necessary.